 The Department awarded 15 applicants for Adult Education and Family Literacy Act funding under Section 231 of the Workforce Innovation and Opportunity Act and 5 applicants for Integrated English Literacy and Civics Education funding under Section 243.
 The terms of service for the contract is subject to continued availability of funding by the U.S. Department of Education.
 The exercise of grant renewals is made on a program by program basis.
 Renewals are contingent on the grant recipient’s ability to successfully implement the terms of the grant and demonstrated effectiveness as determined by outcomes.

-The terms of the anticipated contract, are defined as follows:
+The terms of the previous contracts, were defined as follows:

 PeriodStart DateEnd Date